shxntanu/C/README.md

-# Data Structures and Algorithms in C
+# Collection of Programs in C

 This project aims to provide a comprehensive collection of data structures and algorithms implemented in the C programming language.